pratik9333/Yoga-Class-App/README.md

 - Batches has been added already according to requirements, but it also had feature to add more batches according to the requirements.

+- User authentication is not done yet, will be adding soon in future updates.

 - ER Diagram Of App

 ![image](https://res.cloudinary.com/dqdnwfv3r/image/upload/v1670975705/Images/WhatsApp_Image_2022-12-14_at_4.58.44_AM_bdtqsp.jpg)